Factorization of Z-homogeneous polynomials in the First (q)-Weyl Algebra: A New Approach for Factoring Homogeneous Polynomials in the First ( -)Weyl Algebra

-\section{A new Approach for Factoring Homogeneous Polynomials in the First ($q$-) Weyl Algebra}
+\section{A New Approach for Factoring Homogeneous Polynomials in the First ($q$-)Weyl Algebra}

 The main idea of our factorization technique lies in the reduction to a commutative univariate polynomial subring of $A_1$ resp. $Q_1$, namely $\KK[\theta]$.
-It appears that this subring is quite huge in the sense of reducibility of its elements in $A_1$ resp. $Q_1$.
+We will show that there are only two monic irreducible elements in $\KK[\theta]$, that are reducible in $A_1$ resp. $Q_1$.
+Hence, factoring graded elements in $A_1$ (which have a representation as $\KK[\theta]$ modules) can be reduced to factoring in $\KK[\theta]$, identifying these two elements in a given list of factors, and interchanging using commutation rules.

+We will start with discussing how to find one factorization of a given homogeneous polynomial, which, in the process, also leads us to the answer of the question how to find all possible factorizations.